calmilamsy/fabric-example-mod/README.md

 **My Minecraft run profile is missing from the top right!**
 Go into `Run Configurations > Edit...` and click the dropdown for applications.
 Click on minecraft and press OK.
 Both client and server run profiles should both in the rop right now.

+**Fabric crashes with "locked filesystem" or similar!**
+Your run configurations are broken.
+Delete your server and client run configuration, reload gradle, and then restart intellij.

 **I moved my project and everything broke!**
 Go into run configurations and double check your `VM Options` and `Working Directory` parameters.